 As there are few opportunities for other employment in the area, farmers also need opportunities to produce products that will put cash in hand.

 The main goals of the HANDS program are to:

-- Establish a commercial farming endeavor operated by ACT staff that financially supports the educational goals of the HANDS program, provides employment to villagers, and raises funds to support other programs of ACT.
+Establish a commercial farming endeavor operated by ACT staff that financially supports the educational goals of the HANDS program, provides employment to community members, and raises funds to support other programs of ACT.

 HANDS has a team in Uganda and a team in the US comprised of experts in agriculture, horticulture and science, working together to advance the goals of the program.
 Help Now